TITLE 89: SOCIAL SERVICES

 2) A clear statement of the reason for the action.

-3) A reference to the statute, rule, or policy provision under the authority of which the action is taken.
+3) A reference to the statute, rule or policy provision under the authority of which the action is taken.
 From March 1997 through March 1998, references to provisions of the Department's policy manuals using the numbering system in use in 1996 shall be deemed to be references to the corresponding provisions of the new numbering system introduced in 1997.

-4) A complete statement of the client's right to appeal (see subsection (d) below and Sections 102.80 through 102.82).
+4) A complete statement of the client's right to appeal (see subsection (d) and Sections 102.80 through 102.82).

 d) Timely Notice